rustyeddy/rustyeddy.com/content/iot-project/hub/_index.md

 }
 ```

-This is a _normalized_ and _complete_ representation of a single data
+This is a _normalized_ and _complete_ representation of a single _data
-_value_ at a specific _time_ indexed with the respective _station_ and
+point_ at a specific _time_ indexed by the respective _station_ and
 _sensor_.

 This format can be converted in any alternative format required quite
 easily and be transported through the system with little overhead.
 For
-example, most operations with 32bits of accuracy can be efficienty
+example, most operations with 32bits of accuracy can be efficiently
 stored in a _small_ _fixed size_ datastructre.

-With an IP address of 32bits, most messages can be stored in two 64bit
+With an IP address of 32bits most messages can be stored in two 64bit
 integers!
 The standard unix timestamp <code>time_t</code> is a 32bit
 int that has better than one second of accuracy.